Pork with Peanut Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-It’s important to use low-sugar peanut butter and an approved sweetener if you want this recipe to be low-carb or South Beach Diet approved.
+It’s important to use low-sugar peanut butter and an approved sweetener if you want this recipe to be low-carb or Keto or approved for the original South Beach Diet.

 Find More Recipes Like This One: